car-r/astro-pickleball/src/pages/blog/what-is-pickleball.md

 ## Basic Pickleball Rules

+Watching pickleball for the first time might scare you away from playing because the rules seem so complicated.
+The score has three numbers, players are switching sides, you can't stand in certain spots on the court and hit the ball out of the air.
+Trust us, you're not alone.
+After playing a few games, you get the hang of the <a href="/blog/pickleball-rules">pickleball rules</a> and feel confident that you know what you're doing.

 In doubles, there are three numbers called out for the score.
 The first number is the serving teams score, the second number is the returning teams score, and the third number refers to which person on the team is serving.
 The starting score in doubles is 0-0-2, meaning each time has zero points and the second person is serving.
 In other words, if the serving team loses the point, the other team gets to serve and the score would then be 0-0-1.

-The first serve for each time starts on the 'even' side, or the right side if you're facing the net.
+The first serve for each time starts on the 'even' side, or the right side if you're facing the net. <a href="/blog/pickleball-serve-rules">Pickleball serving rules</a> guide you on <a href="/blog/how-to-serve-in-pickleball">how to serve</a> and where you can serve.
 The server must serve over the net to the player diagonal from them and the ball must bounce past the "kitchen" line.
 After the returning team returns the serve, the serving team must let the ball bounce.
 This is unique to pickleball and prevents the serving team from serving and volleying.

 The "Kitchen", or the Non-Volley Zone is a 7 ft deep box the starts at the net and ends at the service boxes.
 The Non-Volley Zone is pretty self-explanatory.
 Players are not allowed to hit the ball out of the air if they're standing inside the kitchen.
 Players can also not hit the ball out of the air and then step into the kitchen after the shot, essentially "jumping" into the kitchen.
 Players can, however, jump from behind the kitchen and land outside of the sideline while hitting the ball out of the air.
 This is a more advanced move, but you will see this from competitive players.

 Scoring points can only be done while serving.
-Similar to tennis, it's important to hold serve and keep serving as long as possible.
+This is one of the biggest differences between <a href="/blog/pickleball-vs-tennis">pickleball and tennis</a>.
+From a strategy standpoint, it's important to hold serve and keep serving as long as possible.
 Players can gain a lot of momentum if they score a few points in a row before the other team gets a chance to serve.
 The returning team's job is of course to win the point, but more importantly to prevent the serving team from accumulating points and to get back on serve.

 ## Pickleball is for all ages